 The operation of the PCS Transmit function is controlled by the PMA_TXMODE.indication message received from the PMA PHY Control function.

-If a PMA_TXMODE.indication message has the value SEND_Z, PCS Transmit shall pass a vector of zeros at each symbol period to the PMA via the PMA_UNITDATA.request primitive.
+If a PMA_TXMODE.indication message has the value SEND_Z, PCS Transmit shall pass Z symbol at each symbol period to the PMA via the PMA_UNITDATA.request primitive.

 If a PMA_TXMODE.indication message has the value SEND_TS or SEND_TA, PCS Transmit shall generate a sequence (On) defined in 202.3.5 to the PMA via the PMA_UNITDATA.request primitive.
 These code-groups are used for training mode and only transmit the values {-1, +1}.